Rush Hour 2: Plot

-Lee and Carter visit Kenny, an ex-con, now Carter's informant who runs a gambling den in the back of his Chinese restaurant.
-He tells them about a customer with a suspicious amount of hundred-dollar bills, which Carter confirms are Reign's counterfeits.
+Lee and Carter visit ex-con Kenny, now Carter's informant, who runs a gambling den in the back of his Chinese restaurant.
+He mentions a customer with a suspicious amount of hundred-dollar bills, which Carter confirms are Reign's counterfeits.
 They trace the money to a bank, where they are captured by Hu Li and the Triads.
 Taken to Las Vegas in a Triad truck, Lee and Carter escape, realizing that Reign is laundering the $100 million through his new Red Dragon Casino.
 At the Red Dragon, Molina points Lee to the engraving plates used to print the counterfeit money, while Carter creates a distraction to help Lee sneak past security.
 Hu Li captures Lee, taping a Ying Tao grenade in his mouth before bringing him to Ricky, who is still alive.
-When Ricky departs, Molina tries to arrest Hu Li but is shot, and Lee and Carter manage to remove the grenade before Hu Li detonates it, evacuating the casino.
+When Ricky departs, Molina tries to arrest Hu Li but is shot, and Lee and Carter remove the grenade before Hu Li detonates it, evacuating the casino.

-Carter fights Hu Li, accidentally knocking her out with a spear, while Lee pursues Ricky.
-In the casino's penthouse, Reign prepares to escape with the plates but Ricky fatally stabs him.
+Carter fights and defeats Hu Li, accidentally knocking her out with a spear, while Lee pursues Ricky.
+In the casino's penthouse, Reign prepares to escape with the plates, but Ricky fatally stabs him.
 Lee and Carter confront Ricky, who admits to killing Lee's father.
 In the ensuing scuffle, Ricky falls to his death when Lee accidentally kicks him out of a window, thus avenging the death of Lee's father.
 Hu Li enters the room with a time bomb, forcing Lee and Carter to escape on a makeshift zip line as Hu Li dies in the explosion.

 Later at McCarran International Airport, Sterling and Molina thank Lee for his work on the case and Molina kisses him.
 Planning to go their separate ways when Lee gives Carter his late father's police badge after finally finding closure for his father's death, Lee and Carter change their minds when Carter reveals the large amount of money he won at Caesars Palace.
-The pair head to New York City to indulge themselves while performing a victory dance to Michael Jackson's "Don't Stop 'Til You Get Enough".
+The pair head to New York City to indulge themselves.